DET

 Meet The Team

-DET Leadership
+DET Membership

 The DET leadership team bring expertise across many aspects of earthquake and tsunami modeling.
 The expertise includes the development of computer simulation codes and harnessing the power of supercomputers, performing data-constrained simulations of megathrust earthquakes and tsunamis, and strong ground motion modeling for seismic hazard assessment.
 DET leaders will build collaborations within and outside of CRESCENT to construct state-of-the-art models of the Cascadia subduction, both to further understanding of the processes controlling slip and deformation across the fault system and to provide actionable hazard assessments.
 Model and code development will be performed in a flexible manner in open-source codes to permit the broader community with tools to facilitate exploration of alternative physics and model parameterizations.
 The DET group will also bring together the international community of subduction zone earthquake modelers, providing a set of benchmark problems for verifying the accuracy of different codes for dynamic rupture and earthquake cycle modeling.